-I am Associate Professor of French and an Affiliated Member of the Linguistics Department at the University of California, Berkeley.
+I am Associate Professor of French and an Affiliated Member of the Linguistics Department and the Department of Italian Studies at the University of California, Berkeley.
 I specialize in French/Romance Linguistics and Translation Studies.
 My first book, Syntactic Borrowing in Contemporary French: A Linguistic Analysis of News Translation, was published by Legenda in 2011.
-I am currently working on a book that explores the origins and evolution of the language of the French press (1631-1789) and I am also producing a digital and critical paper edition of Urbain Domergue's Journal de la langue françoise (1784-1795) for Garnier.
+I am currently working on two major projects.
+I am finishing a book that explores the origins and evolution of the language of the French press (1631-1789).
+I am also working to produce a digital and critical paper edition of Urbain Domergue's Journal de la langue françoise (1784-1795).
+The digital edition will form part of Garnier's Corpus des Remarques sur la langue française and the paper edition will also be published by Garnier.

 My research concerns linguistic variation and change in French and Italian.
 Some of the main themes addressed by my work include the relationship between language and the media, language contact, translation as a linguistic variable and speech reporting.
 So far, I have addressed various questions in these domains using a combination of qualitative and quantitative approaches, in particular corpus linguistics and corpus-based translation studies.
 Until 2012, most of my projects concerned either the Renaissance or the digital age (i.e. post 1994).
 However, my two current projects both concern the seveneenth and eighteenth centuries.
 The scope of the projects is also such that I am now working not just on syntax but on every linguistic level from orthography and phonology to style.
 The project on Domergue's Journal de la langue françoise is also part of a new area of interest for me, namely metalinguistic texts, langauge attitudes and language ideology.